 Now, in 1 Corinthians 14, Paul develops further his teaching of spiritual gifts.
 He calls on us to desire the higher gifts and, as we exercise them, to express them in the more excellent way of love.

-In the first twenty-five verses of chapter 14, he brings into juxtaposition two of these spiritual gifts: the gift of prophecy and the gift of tongues.
+In the 1 Corinthians 14:1-25, he brings into juxtaposition two of these spiritual gifts: the gift of prophecy and the gift of tongues.
 He is going to compare these two.

 Very few topics have been more controversial in American Christianity in the last sixty years than the matter of speaking in tongues, or what is often called "glossolalia."

 The first occasion on which I was forced to address this topic with any great seriousness was when I was a young pastor in the late 1960s in Key Biscayne.
 A significant number of people in the church I served began to experience spiritual renewal in what we call "neo-Pentecostal" ways.

 One of the evidences of this was that they began to speak in tongues.
 In their private prayer life and in their small group prayer meetings, they would begin to make ecstatic utterances.
 Their words came out in a kind of free-flowing babble, uncontrolled by the speaker.
 It was a very emotional experience.
 Occasionally, one member of that group, who claimed to have the gift of interpretation, would translate what was said, so the others would understand.
 This little group began to grow in numbers and suddenly turned upon me as their pastor, demanding that I have the same experience, making speaking in tongues normative as the ultimate sign that one was a spiritual person living close to the Lord.

 At the same time, there was another group in the same church who were convinced that speaking in tongues was not for the present era.
 It was a gift given in the first century, but it was no longer relevant.
 At best, it was a sign of emotional instability.
 At the worst, it was a result of satanic seduction.